AEB-labs/docs-trade-compliance/docs/Compliance Screening/api-usage-scenarios-2/simple-screening.md

 ![](https://files.readme.io/1aa447fbe2d22dba8245ac7312914486591f8bfc63cd53c63e17c9e0575da5f5-image.png)

+### Step 1

 In this scenario, a user starts by providing all relevant information to their partner system.
-Once finalised, the user can trigger an API call to AEB Compliance Screening (either using the screenAddresses or the batchMatch endpoint).\
-This will trigger the address screening algorithm and check all supplied addresses against licensed restricted party lists with the results being logged automatically.
-The partner system will show whether a potential address match has been found or not.
+Once finalised, the user can trigger an API call to AEB Compliance Screening (either using the batchMatch or the screenAddresses endpoint).
+This will trigger AEB´s address screening algorithm and check all supplied addresses against licensed restricted party lists.
+The results of this screening are logged automatically.
+The response back to the partner system will show whether a potential address match has been found or not.
+Most users will also configure an automatic e-mail notification, should an address match arise.

-After the user has evaluated all relevant information, they can either define “Good Guys” for false positive address matches or take internally defined actions on restricted business partners.
-“Good Guys” can be defined through API calls using the goodGuy endpoint, which will create “Good Guys” and log their creation.
-Once any potential match has been handled accordingly, the partner system triggers another API call to re-screen any blocked address, which returns with no further address matches found and therefore blocked transactions may proceed.
+### Step 2

+The user will then evaluate all address matches in AEB Compliance Screening.
+For address matches that are found to be false positives, a “Good Guy” can be created, which can be the case for a user's business partners, that have similar names to restricted parties.
+For actual address matches, the user will have to proceed according to their internally defined actions for dealing with restricted parties.